Hal Mumme: McMurry

 Mumme was hired by Division III McMurry University on April 12, 2009.
 After an 0–10 season in 2008, Mumme led McMurry to a 4–6 season in 2009 and improved to 6–4 in 2010 which was the first winning season for McMurry football since 2000.
 In 2011 Mumme led McMurry to a record of 9–3 which included an NCAA Division III playoff appearance, the first playoff appearance for McMurry since 1980.
 McMurry won their first-ever playoff game against Trinity 25–16 before losing in the second round to ASC rival University of Mary Hardin-Baylor.
 The season also included a victory over NCAA Division I UT-San Antonio and archrival Hardin-Simmons.

 For the 2012 season McMurry switched to NCAA Division II, the first game of that season being with the Abilene Christian University Wildcats in Shotwell Stadium, (which McMurry lost 51–0).
-The 1971 game that the Abilene Christian Wildcats won by 53 to 20 had been the last in an old rivalry which had Abilene Christian leading with 24 victories, 15 losses, and 0 ties.
+The 1971 game that the Abilene Christian Wildcats won 53-20 had been the last in an old rivalry which had Abilene Christian leading the series 24–15.